 The most effective retirement plans focus on more than a retirement start date.
 They establish a target retirement savings amount needed to meet your desired income goals.
 Figuring out your estimated savings needed can be somewhat of a challenge.

-For early career retirement savers, best practice financial planning guidelines suggest saving somewhere between 10 to 15 percent of your income.
+For early-career retirement savers, best practice financial planning guidelines suggest saving somewhere between 10% to 15% of your income.
 But this assumes you begin saving relatively early in your career and is just a general guideline.
-If you got off to a slow start with your retirement savings you may need to set aside 20 percent or more of your income to maintain your same comfortable lifestyle.
+If you got off to a slow start with your retirement savings, you might need to set aside 20% or more of your income to maintain your same comfortable lifestyle.

 As you can see, there isn't a one-size-fits-all answer to the "How much should I save?" question of retirement.
 However, there is a rule of thumb.
 After you've determined what you think you'll need to live on during retirement, multiply it by 25.

-Still, a rule of thumb is not a rule of law.
-More importantly, everyone's retirement goals are personal and no one gets into trouble because they saved too much too soon.
+Still, a rule of thumb is not the rule of law.
+More importantly, everyone's retirement goals are personal, and no one gets into trouble because they saved too much too soon.